oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

    ![Image showing private ip and fqdn of target database](./images/target-ip-fqdn.png)

    c.
-Modify **/etc/hosts** file  in ZDM service host.

-   Open the /etc/hosts file for editing using **sudo vi /etc/hosts** command as opc user.

-   Insert Source and Target database system private IP and FQDN details to **/etc/hosts** file and save it.
+Edit /etc/hosts in ZDM host to add source and target database system private IP and FQDN details collected in previous steps.

    Sample output after editing is shown below.

    ![Image showing contents of hosts file](./images/etc-host.png)

-3. Copy the private SSH key to ZDM host.
+2. Copy the private SSH key to ZDM host.

-   Copy the SSH private key generated in lab 1 to ZDM service host under **zdmuser** home (/home/zdmuser).
+   Copy the SSH private key generated in earlier lab to ZDM host under zdmuser home (/home/zdmuser).

    Please note that you are using same private key and public key pair for source database compute , target DB System and ZDM host in this lab.